 Computer Science is an ideal foundation for further study in computer science.
 Understanding the principles of computer science provides learners with the underpinning knowledge required for many other subjects in science and engineering.
 In addition, the skills learnt can also be used in everyday life.

-In order to study Computer Science, it is recommended that your child is a competent mathematician with a target grade of 4 or higher.
+In order to study Computer Science, it is recommended that your child is a competent mathematician at a grade of 4 or higher.

-Mr M Latchman (Head of Computer Science) latchmanm@goldington.beds.sch.uk
+Dr A Martinez (Head of Computer Science) martinezguimeraa@goldington.beds.sch.uk